joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/17/nyregion/ice-agent-hit-vehicle-nj.html

 **18-Year-Old Dies in Fall From Horse Carriage in Central Park**\
-`The horse bolted after the driver stepped out to take a photo of the passengers, the carriage drivers’ union said, and an tourist from India fell from the driverless carriage.`\
+`After the driver stepped out to take a photo of the passengers, the horse bolted, and a tourist from India fell from the driverless carriage.
+“We were yelling, ‘Help me, help me!’” said his father.`\
 https://www.nytimes.com/2026/06/17/nyregion/horse-carriage-central-park-injury.html

 **Seth Rogen on Fame and Insecurity**\